rsk-lab/swift-style-guide/README.md

 let createNoteBarButtonItem: UIBarButtonItem

 // PREFERRED
-// It is ok not to include string in the ivar name here because it's obvious
+// It is ok not to include `String` in the name of the property here
-// that it's a string from the property name. var normalizedTitleSearchTerm: String?
+// because it's obvious from the property name that it's a string. var searchTerm: String?

-// NOT PREFERRED
-// This isn't a `UIButton`, so shouldn't be called button
-// use `createNoteBarButtonItem` instead. let createNoteButton: UIBarButtonItem

 // NOT PREFERRED
 // For the sake of consistency, we should put the type name at the end of the